-Yet, while many big corporations have endowment arms, such projects can be a challenge for startups that lack the budget for grand philanthropic gestures.
-But even a modest effort can pay dividends in both positive publicity and customer loyalty.
+Yet, while many big corporations have endowment arms, such projects can challenge startups that lack the budget for grand philanthropic gestures.
+But even a modest effort can pay dividends in positive publicity and customer loyalty.
 Here are a few suggestions:

 - Define your messaging.
 Don’t strike blindly at different goals, such as preserving rainforests one quarter and then investing in a community project the next.
-Come up with causes that resonate with your business culture, research the kind of support they need, then pick one and stick with it.
+Find causes that resonate with your business culture, research the support they need, and then pick one and stick with it.
 One is enough for a small business – and don’t feel pressured to donate more funding or assistance than you can afford.

 - Involve your customers.
-If you haven’t picked a cause yet, come up with a list of alternatives and ask your web site visitors and Facebook fans to vote on which one they would like to see you support.
+If you haven’t picked a cause yet, devise a list of alternatives and ask your website visitors and Facebook fans to vote on which one they would like to see you support.
 Or actively seek their assistance, such as bringing old but usable technology into your store so that you can donate them to students in underfunded schools.
 Make sure you offer a potential reward, such as holding a raffle for all participants.

 - Create a scorecard.
 Make sure it features achievable and measurable goals and keep it visible on your site, tracking your progress.
 Be honest about any setbacks – you want the tone to be authentic, not promotional.

 - Partner with a third party.
-Forming an alliance with a non-profit will not only lend credibility to your efforts, but let you benefit from the non-profit’s greater experience in fundraising and philanthropy.
+Allying with a non-profit will not only lend credibility to your efforts but let you benefit from the non-profit’s greater experience in fundraising and philanthropy.
 The alliance will also offer an opportunity to blend customers and networks.

 - Seek publicity.
-If you’ve never sought media coverage for your business before, this might be the time to start.
-Send out a press release about any contests, events or fundraising drives – and reach out to media outlets that present on green topics as they’ll be apt to give you positive coverage.
+If you’ve never sought media coverage for your business, this might be the time to start.
+Send out a press release about any contests, events, or fundraising drives – and reach out to media outlets that present on green topics, as they’ll be apt to give you positive coverage.

 - Repurpose your CSR reports.
 Using charts, stories, and photos in your annual reports and newsletters will appeal to stakeholders and shareholders alike.